 Teaching Artist

-Azraa Muhammad is an emerging aerial artist, dancer and performer.
-She received her training from artistic director of Zaccho Dance Theatre, Joanna Haigood, and began flying with the Zaccho Youth Company at the age of 7.
-After 10 years of training she began apprenticing as a member of Zaccho Dance Theatre.
-A native of San Francisco, Azraa believes in drawing inspiration from current social and political issues, such as racial profiling, poverty, identity, and ancestry as a way of expression in her choreography.
-As a member of the Zaccho Youth Company, she has collaborated with and performed for Flyaway Productions, Baycat, Dance Vision Series Festival, California Youth Circus Center Festival, Circus for Arts in the Schools and much more.
-Her most recent projects include performing for the American Conservatory Theater (A.C.T.)
-2016 New Strands Festival and being featured in a promotional video for the Golden State Warriors honoring Black History Month.
-Apart from creating and performing, Azraa also enjoys teaching at Zaccho for the Youth Program of Center for Dance and Aerial Arts with a class of Aerial Dance technique for beginners.
+Azraa Muhammad is a San Francisco based aerial artist, dancer, performer, birth worker and Mama.
+She started dancing in Zaccho’s Youth Performing Arts Program (YPAP) at the age of 6.
+Shortly after she began training with artistic director of Zaccho Dance Theatre, Joanna Haigood, and began flying with the Zaccho Youth Company at the age of 7.
+After 10 years of training with the youth company, she began apprenticing as a member of Zaccho Dance Theatre.
+Azraa believes in drawing inspiration from current social and political issues, such as identity, racial equity, environmentalism, history and ancestry as a wayof expression in her choreography.
+She has collaborated with and performed for Flyaway Productions, Baycat, Dance Vision Series Festival, California Youth Circus Center Festival, Circus for Arts in the Schools, the American Conservatory Theater (A.C.T.) and the Golden State Warriors.
+As an artist and Zaccho Alumni, Azraa finds the greatest joy in teaching and mentoring members of the Zaccho Youth Company, guiding them to find their own voice as up-and-coming artists.

 Meche Perez